Particular/docs.particular.net/persistence/sql/saga.md

 ### Custom settings

 Customizes the instance of [JsonSerializerSettings](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_JsonSerializerSettings.htm) used for serialization.
+In this snippet, a custom DateTime converter is included and the `DefaultValueHandling` setting is changed to `Include` (by default, the `DefaultValueHandling` setting is set to `Ignore` to minimize the amount of data stored in the database).

 snippet: SqlPersistenceCustomSettings